SubramanyaKS/Angular-Weather-App/README.md

 # WeatherApp

-A Simple Weather App using Angular and openweathermap API
+A Simple Weather App using Angular and openweathermap API.

 #### API

 The Application Programming Interface is a set of rules and regulations and standards that allows software programs to interact with each other.
-It acts as a middleman between two applications, allowing them to exchange data and information
+It acts as a middleman between two applications, allowing them to exchange data and information.

 ## Technology Used
 * Angular